SuperblocksHQ/superblocks-lab-wiki/Development-Process.md

 - [ ] Release notes updated

 ## Inside an Iteration
-We work in bi-weekly segments:
+We work in 3 weeks segments:
 - **Week 1**: Work according to the plan
 - **Week 2**: Work according to the plan
 - **Final Week**: The final countdown